johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 ### Generational momentum ###

-History teaches us that momentum, once gained, does not continue inevitably.
-Many messianic movements began well, yet today are, sadly, only historical footnotes.
-Others continue institutionally, yet without any real sense of spiritual renewal, generational momentum or confidence in challenging cultural and social idols.
+History, however, also teaches us that momentum, once gained, does not continue inevitably.
+Many messianic movements began well, yet are sadly now only historical footnotes, obliterated by fatal levels of persecution.
+Others continue institutionally, yet without any sense of spiritual renewal, generational momentum or confidence in challenging cultural and social idols.

-Maintaining the momentum of generational discipleship requires a persistent focus upon personal, social and cultural transformation.
-The Messiah is at work, by his Spirit, amongst the corruption in society: behind its social, political, economic and religious walls and beside its filthy gutters.
-From there he calls his co-workers to come alongside him in his work of redemption and transformation of individuals, families, marriages, partnerships, communities, organisations, structures, workplaces and working practices.
+In such cases, the church has ceased to be a *movement*.
+Invariably, it has ceased making disciples, lacking the confidence to persuade either itself or others to forsake human idols and to become wholehearted devotees of the Messiah.
+Empty traditions have taken the place of a living, reproducing body of people.
+Even if it remains dogmatic about its creeds, it no longer exhibits authentic, biblical zeal for the call to serve God's purpose amongst the nations.

+>**Maintaining the momentum of generational discipleship requires a persistent, critical engagement with society and culture, combined with a focus upon personal, social and cultural transformation, as people turn from idols, towards the living God.**

-### Renewal of movement ###
+### Establishing momentum ###

-Accordingly, any messianic movement or community that earnestly desires spiritual renewal needs to place visionary, generational discipleship at the heart of its spirituality and practical formation.
+Any messianic community seeking spiritual momentum needs to place visionary, generational discipleship at the heart of its spirituality and practical activity.

 Disciples must be invited, formed and sent forth as part of a *world-facing* movement.
-Such a goal requires much more than the maintenance of congregational activity.
-It requires more than learning to care for one another, within messianic communities.
-The goal is to be part of a movement of disciples responding to God's call to *serve his eternal purpose*, amongst a world of lost, hurting, confused, oppressed, fear-filled and idol-bound populations.
+This requires much more than the maintenance of congregational activity.
+It requires more than learning to care spiritually for one another, within messianic communities.
+What it requires is nothing less than the practical, spiritual and visionary preparation of disciples, equipped to serve God's eternal purpose, amongst a world of confused, oppressed, pained, fear-filled, idol-bound populations.

->	**Establishing a truly transformational movement requires a vision capable of gripping the hearts of others and forming them into faithful disciples**:

--	committed to significant personal and social renewal
+>	**Establishing a transformational movement requires a vision capable of gripping people's hearts and forming them into faithful, persistent and determined disciples, committed to significant personal and social renewal, living and working interdependently and active in forming other, faithful disciples.**
--	persistent and determined to turn vision into reality
--	operating as interdependent co-workers—not selfishly-ambitious individuals
--	active in forming other faithful disciples.

 ## Anointed Community  ##